nithinmgowda/nithinmgowda/README.md

 👋 Hi, I’m @nithinmgowda
-I’m into way to many things which barely make sense one day i'm into app dev one day its machine learning but one things for sure i love to build be it circuits or applications
+I’m into way too many things which barely make sense one day i'm into app dev one day its machine learning but one things for sure i love to build be it circuits or applications